pfvernon2/OSCine/README.md

 The `addressPattern` is either a literal representation of the path to which you want to send a message to a `method` or `container` on the server, or it may be a descriptive "wildcard" represenation of the path, i.e. `/path/to/control` or `/path/*/control`.
 There are a number of wildcard options which may be combined in a variety of ways.
 Please refer to OSC specfication for details on wildcard usage and limitations.

-The `arguments` are an ordered array of objects conforming to the `OSCArgument` protocol.
-OSC 1.1 supports a specific set of argument types which are represted in OSCine as: `OSCInt, OSCFloat, OSCBool, OSCString, OSCBlob, OSCNull, OSCImpulse, and OSCTimeTag`
+The `arguments` are an ordered array of enumeration values as defined by `OSCArgument`.

 The following is a minimaly functional UDP based OSC client with Bonjour service discovery:
 ```